 In the current study, we aimed to investigate a presumed causal link between mPFC activity and flexible behavioral adaptation in healthy adults.
 To this end, we applied transcranial direct current stimulation (tDCS) to the mPFC, targeting a coordinate reported to reflect inter-individual differences in abstract inference on unchosen choice options in a previous study of our research group (Reiter et al., 2016c). tDCS is a non-invasive brain stimulation technique which is able to modulate cortical excitability, allowing experimentally controlled conclusions about brain activity in a particular area and associated behavior (Nitsche et al., 2000; Kuo and Nitsche, 2015).
 Previous studies showed an impact of tDCS on various cognitive abilities (Parkin et al., 2015) and on specific measures of value-based decision-making (Xue et al., 2012; Raja Beharelle et al., 2015; Hämmerer et al., 2016).
 While receiving tDCS, participants performed a reversal learning task, previously used in studies of our research group (Boehme et al., 2015; Reiter, 2016; Reiter et al., 2016a, 2016c).
 In addition to behavioral analyses of the observed behavior we sought to investigate the underlying mechanisms of flexible decision-making by the means of computational modeling.
 First, we applied reinforcement learning (RL) models to the observed choice data.
-Based on the findings of Reiter et al. (Reiter et al., 2016c) together with the assumption that anodal stimulation increases and cathodal stimulation decreases excitability of the underlying cortical structures (Nitsche et al., 2000; Bestmann et al., 2015), we hypothesized that anodal respective cathodal tDCS over the mPFC would lead to enhanced respective reduced updating of the unchosen choice values in RL.
+Based on the findings of Reiter et al. (Reiter et al., 2016c) together with the assumption that anodal stimulation increases and cathodal stimulation decreases excitability of the underlying cortical structures (Nitsche et al., 2000; Bestmann et al., 2015), we hypothesized that anodal tDCS over the mPFC would lead to enhanced and cathodal stimulation to reduced updating of the unchosen choice values in RL.
 Further, we extended computational modeling analyses with a Bayesian model of learning, the hierarchical Gaussian filter (HGF) (Mathys, 2011; Mathys et al., 2014), as we aimed to explore potential tDCS-induced changes in learning about the environmental volatility and/or changes of its influence on lower-level learning of action-outcome contingencies.

 Materials and Methods

 Participants.
 Sixty-five healthy volunteers were recruited.
 Before participation, volunteers underwent a medical examination to exclude any evidence for neurological diseases or contraindications such as intake of regular medication, including CNS-active drugs.
 Four participants were excluded from analyses due to inadequate task performance (see computational methods).
 Consequently, sixty-one healthy volunteers were included into analyses, out of which thirty participants were part of an anodal tDCS group, receiving sham and anodal stimulation (15 female, age: M = 26.3, SD = 4.1, range = 20 – 35 years), and thirty-one participants were part of a cathodal tDCS group, receiving sham and cathodal stimulation (15 female, age: M = 27.0, SD = 3.2, range = 22 – 38 years).
-Both groups received sham and the respective verum stimulation in a within-subject design (Figure 1).
+Both groups received sham and the respective verum stimulation in a fully counterbalanced within-subject design (Figure 1).
 All participants gave written informed consent before the study and were financially compensated for participation.
 The study was approved by the local ethics committee of the University of Leipzig.